fabiantorrestech/C_CPP_Code_Examples/README.md

 C and its cousin C++.
 You love 'em or you hate 'em, they're here to stay and they're the languages that everyone praises for bringing in many of the features of modern-programming.
+Just one problem: SO.
+MUCH.
+STUFF.
+TO.
+REMEMBER!

 So here are just a few basic examples on how to do some things in C and/or C++ if you forgot.